AmazeeLabs/d7-starter/README.md

 This is a draft for new sites with base stuff pre-configured.

-The site lives at `amazeedev1.nine.ch` server in the `~/new-site.com` directory.
-It is available at http://new-site.com.amazeedev1.nine.ch
+The site lives at `dev1.compact` server.
+It is available at http://new-site.com.dev.dev1.compact.amazee.io/

 Database credentials:
 - user: new-site.com